Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 code .
 ```

-This functions will accept the GET HTTP method and expect the voting session id in the request URL.
+This functions will accept the GET HTTP method and expect the voting session id in the request URL - http://localhost:7071/api/VotingStatusNode/pizzavote.
 Notice the change in the bindings to accept the GET method, and expect the votingname in the URL.
 We map the votingname to the documentDB outputbinding sqlQuery.

 Update `function.json` with the following: